cwaring/ucan.xyz/README.md

 - **Mermaid**: Diagram rendering with theme support
 - **astro-icon**: Icon system with Lucide icons
 - **robots.txt**: SEO configuration to prevent indexing during development

+## 👀 Want to learn more?

+- **Processing System**: Check out [DOCUMENTATION.md](./DOCUMENTATION.md) for detailed information about the automated documentation processing system
+- **UCAN Specification**: Read the [main UCAN spec](https://github.com/ucan-wg/spec) to understand the core concepts
+- **UCAN Working Group**: Visit the [UCAN Working Group](https://github.com/ucan-wg) for all related repositories
+- **Starlight Documentation**: Read [Starlight's docs](https://starlight.astro.build/) for framework-specific guidance
+- **Astro Documentation**: Explore [the Astro documentation](https://docs.astro.build) for advanced configuration
+- **Discord Community**: Join the [UCAN Discord](https://discord.gg/zSfgeHhKxA) for community discussions

+## 🔄 Updating Documentation

+The documentation is automatically synchronized with the source repositories.
+To update:

+1. **Automatic Updates**: The build process (`pnpm build`) automatically fetches the latest content
+2. **Manual Refresh**: Run `pnpm process-docs` to refresh all documentation immediately
+3. **Configuration**: Edit `scripts/config.js` to add new repositories or modify processing rules

+For detailed information about configuring and troubleshooting the processing system, see [DOCUMENTATION.md](./DOCUMENTATION.md).

+## 📝 Contributing

+To contribute to the documentation:

+1. **Specification Changes**: Submit changes to the relevant repository (e.g., [ucan-wg/spec](https://github.com/ucan-wg/spec))
+2. **Website Changes**: Submit PRs to this repository for website improvements
+3. **New Libraries**: Add new library repositories to `scripts/config.js`

+## 📄 License

+This project follows the licensing of the UCAN specifications and implementations it documents.